3 Reasons It’s Okay to Get Angry

 Letting Go Doesn’t Mean the End of Anger

 You see, many survivors of abuse buy into the idea that the process of forgiving and letting go also requires them to never react or get angry about the abuse again.
 Nothing could be less true.
 You are still human and are entitled to rational feelings of anger about things that are just wrong.
-The same as I would be angry at seeing a parent who was abusing his child in public, I am entitled and in fact morally justified to become angry at my abuser’s actions that rob from his children in any way.
+The same as I would be angry at seeing a parent who was abusing his child in public, I am entitled and in fact morally justified to become angry at my ex’s actions that rob from his children in any way.

-I’m lucky in that I no longer have to deal with my abuser directly.
+I’m lucky in that I no longer have to deal with my ex directly.
 However, he has never stopped costing my children resources that should be for providing care and opportunities, with post-divorce actions alone costing me over $75,000.

 Any rational person would find that obscene…and maddening.